nedbat/coveragepy/doc/index.rst

 .. ifconfig:: prerelease

-    The latest version is coverage.py 5.0a1, released June 5th 2018.
-It is
+    The latest version is coverage.py 5.0a2, released September 3rd 2018.
-    supported on:
+    It is supported on:

     * Python versions 2.7, 3.4, 3.5, 3.6, and 3.7.